Generative User Research and ResOps:

 -

 8 youth were selected through Capital Workforce Partners Summer Youth Employment and Learning Program to be paid as Youth Researchers, working part-time with the ICR as researchers and part-time with Hartford Food System as Urban Farmers.
 Their work at Hartford Food System gave them hands-on experience in food production, food justice and healthy food accessibility.
+The youth spent half of their time farming in the organization's urban farms throughout Hartford.

 -